We may earn money or products from the companies mentioned in this post.

-Hypoglycemia in Children (Does it affect academics?)
+Hypoglycemia in Children

-The SAD diet is known for being highly processed and high in simple carbs and sugars.
+This diet is known for being highly processed and high in simple carbs and sugars.

 Would you give them sugar from a spoon?

 What is the outcome for these students?
 By mid-morning, the kid is hypoglycemic, irritable, and worried.
+They’ve got that fidget toy for anxiety going at full speed.
+It may even fly across the room.

 What about lunches?
-Well, lunches that consist of high simple carbs and low-protein with little to no healthy fats will bring about the same side effects toward the late afternoon and evening.
+Well, lunches that consist of high simple carbs and low-protein, with little to no healthy fats will bring about the same side effects toward the late afternoon and evening.

 Fix hypoglycemia in children now to avoid future problems